Divyang0601/MyMedic-Website/README.md

 ##### This idea can help us
 - Reduce  dependancy on the doctors, and help patients get diagnosed in minimal time and at his/her own convenience
-- Help people avoid paying huge amount to doctors for consultation and diagnosys
+- Help people avoid paying huge amount to doctors for consultation and diagnosis
 - Extend the role of technology in healthcare

 ## To contribute on this project - Clone the repository, download it, and run the following command on your terminal